Lung Cancer Prevention & Detection Saves Lives

 1. Test Your Home for Radon

-People quitting smoking and advancements in detection and treatment have contributed to a decrease in the number of lung cancer deaths in recent years.
-DRI Greensboro Imaging is committed to providing cutting-edge preventive and diagnostic imaging to help further reduce lung cancer deaths in the Triad.
+DRI Greensboro Imaging is committed to providing cutting-edge preventive and diagnostic imaging to help further reduce lung cancer deaths in our community.
 To schedule a lung cancer CT screening, contact us at 336.433.5000.

 1Centers for Disease Control and Prevention, cdc.gov